Setzer Gabbiani: Conception and design

 Final Fantasy VI was developed with the mindset that none of the playable cast was the protagonist, and that each of them were equally the "main character".
 The cast of characters were selected from submissions from across the development team, with artist Tetsuya Nomura contributing the character based on a character concept he had wanted to use previously.
 Once the cast was selected, each individual would write their character's story, with Yoshinori Kitase balancing the plot as things developed.

-Standing 175 cm (5 ft 9 in) tall, an early draft of the character's appearance was drawn by Nomura, while Yoshitaka Amano was commissioned to design the characters from the brief outlines provided.
+Standing tall, an early draft of the character's appearance was drawn by Nomura, while Yoshitaka Amano was commissioned to design the characters from the brief outlines provided.
 Given full creative freedom, Amano wanted to make "real" and "alive" characters, though with consideration for their representation in-game as small computer sprites.
 However, according to series creator Hironobu Sakaguchi and pixel artist Kazuko Shibuya, most of the characters were designed by Shibuya first as sprites.
 Though Shibuya acted as an intermediary between Amano and the development team, this resulted in discrepancies between Amano's concepts and the game itself.
 Setzer appears as a pale man with long white hair, a black suit with lavender boots, and a black jacket with a gold trim.
 He additionally has a blue sash around his waist, and a white ascot on his neck.
 His face and body are heavily scarred, due to "accidents on the airship" but also to reflect the difficulties of his life as a gambler.

 The Gambler concept was originally a character class intended for Final Fantasy V, however the team felt it had too much "individuality".
 When work began on VI Nomura felt it was more suitable there as the game's theme was to highlight the individuality of the cast.
 In terms of personality, he is described as someone calm in almost any situation and in control of their emotions, though tends to use "clumsy phrasing", sometimes on purpose.
 Additionally they wanted Setzer to put heavy emphasis on his sense of fashion, and desire to have a unique look, similar in attitude to a rock and roll musician.
 One particular way to illustrate this was with a Bandana item the character has in his inventory, despite being unable to equip it; the team intended it as environmental storytelling, where Setzer, upon seeing the character Locke also wearing a bandana, refuses to wear it again to not share the same style.

 Setzer's appearance in Kingdom Hearts II was a last minute change, as scenario writer Kazushige Nojima originally planned to use the character Rufus Shinra from Final Fantasy VII.
 But as the scenes were already being completed, Nomura stated he felt they were using too many characters from VII, and suggested using Setzer instead.
 Nojima was unfamiliar with the character, but agreed nonetheless.